 Will fee be charged to send money through WhatsApp?
 Here is what Zuckerberg has to say

 New Delhi, Nov 06: Facebook CEO, Mark Zuckerberg said that no fee will be charged when sending money through WhatsApp.
-The statement comes following a nod by the National Payments Corporation of India for WhatsApp to go live on UPI in the multi bank model.
+The statement comes following a nod by the National Payments Corporation of India for WhatsApp to go live on UPI in the multi-bank model.

 The CEO said that this mode will be supported by more than 140 banks.
 "Now you can send money to your friends and family through WhatsApp as easily as sending a message.
 There's no fee, and it's supported by more than 140 banks.
 And because it's WhatsApp, it's secure and private too," Zuckerberg said.